 A special program our guests look forward to each year, is the “Marvelous March and April -Two for One”, Guest stay one night and the second night is complimentary, with the fire place rooms most popular!.
 Dinner is required one night, and many request a table by the wood burning fireplace in the dining room.
 Book early for your choice of rooms.
 View rooms on our new web site: http:www.asaransom.
 This special promotion must be booked with the Inn via email or 1-800-841-2340

-You and your guest are cordially invited to enjoy our Dinner for Two, a limited promotion available Tuesday – Friday for $49.95 per couple.
+You and your guest are cordially invited to enjoy our Dinner for Two, a limited promotion available Tuesday – Friday and Sunday for $49.95 per couple.

 Three course dinner includes Soup of the Day , Mixed Green Salad and choice of the following Entrees